Running a topology

 docker compose -f build/mytopology/docker-compose.yaml up

-It might also be useful to enable RemotiveTopology UI.
+It might also be useful to enable RemotiveTopology user interface.

-As always, once you are done we recommend cleaning up the docker resources:
+As always, once you are done clean up the docker resources:

 docker compose -f build/mytopology/docker-compose.yaml down